ab77/netflix-proxy/README.md

 [n5] See, this [issue](https://github.com/ab77/netflix-proxy/issues/42#issuecomment-152128091).

 [n6] If you have a working IPv6 stack, then your device may be preferring it over IPv4, see this [issue](https://forums.he.net/index.php?topic=3056).
+Also [client-ipv6](https://github.com/ab77/netflix-proxy/tree/client-ipv6) branch is being developed.

 [n7] See, https://en.wikipedia.org/wiki/Server_Name_Indication.